View a printable version of this fact sheet.

 - Direct more attention to rural schools and provide adequate resources to help attract, train and retain quality teachers in rural areas.

-- Adjust funding formulas to factor in rural school funding gaps and address rural schools’ need for funds to cover increased transportation costs and increased technological infrastructure.
+- Adjust funding formulas to factor in rural school funding gaps and address rural schools’ need for funds to cover increased transportation costs and technological infrastructure.

 - Support place-based and “grow your own” teacher education programs that support students who wish to teach in their own hometowns, and ensure school leaders have specialized training to deal with the specific issues facing rural districts.